 Have you come across someone who isn’t emotionally intelligent?
 How did you deal with them?
 Do share your experiences in the comments section below, and remember to like, share and subscribe, never to miss an update.

-Don’t stop here; click this link to explore more on our Business Today page.
+Don’t stop here; click this link to explore more on our Career page.

 About The Author: Jacqueline is a lawyer as well as a PR professional.
 She is also mom, to two energetic soldiers who constantly keep her on her toes until they fall asleep.
 In her spare time, she loves to sing and is also an aspiring writer.
 Connect with her on Instagram with @zeerrific1.